Israel can link Middle East, European ports, DP World chairman says

 “The port facilities (in Israel) will allow us to link our ports in Europe to the Middle East,” Sultan Ahmed bin Sulayem told a United Arab Emirates-Israel conference in Dubai.

-DP World, who operates European operations include ports in the United Kingdom and the Netherlands, runs the Middle East’s largest transshipment port in Dubai.
+DP World, whose European operations include ports in the United Kingdom and the Netherlands, runs the Middle East’s largest transshipment port in Dubai.

 It said in September it had signed a series of agreements with Israel’s DoverTower, including a joint bid in the privatization of Haifa Port on the Mediterranean.